Green roof research

-Through its initial research, the Centre for Architectural Ecology established the stormwater, thermal, material, and acoustical performance of green roofs in the Pacific Northwest.
-The extent to which these systems serve a city’s ecological health remains unclear, however.
+Our initial research established the stormwater, thermal, material, and acoustical performance of green roofs in the Pacific Northwest, but the extent to which these systems actually serve a city’s ecological health remains unclear.
 In spring 2018, the Centre launched two new projects on the Elevated Lab, titled ‘Technologies and Ecologies’.
-For the ‘Ecologies’ section, the southern half of the Elevated Lab has been planted and sown with 18 species native to the Garry oak ecosystem of coastal BC.
-This urban ecology study will advance our understanding of the capacities of extensive green roof systems with respect to community ecology (plants, soils, pollinators), while advancing the practice of regenerative design for healthy cities and healthy ecosystems.
+For the ‘Ecologies’ section, the southern half of the deck was planted and sown with 18 species native to the Garry oak ecosystem of coastal BC.
+This urban ecology study will advance our understanding of the capacities of extensive green roof systems with respect to community ecology (plants, soils, pollinators), while advancing the practice of regenerative design for healthy cities and ecosystems.
+Starting in spring 2019, data will be collected on plant performance and pollinator visitation.

 Acoustical Characteristics of Green Roofs